MaxNcu/w3bEye/README.md

     Remind: use these options to get designated info about your target.

     -A, --AllExpand     Default choice: All information of target.
-    -H, --httpHeader    HttpHeader according to your target's.You can choose Yes or No to get it.
+    -H, --httpHeader    HttpHeader according to your target's.
     -r, --reverseHackTarget
                         ReverseHackTarget according to your target.
     -t, --traceRoute    TraceRoute according to your target.